 Outdoor recreation and open space are signature elements of Pardee communities and the Castlerock project will continue this tradition through the development of two miles of walking trails along Mast Boulevard and Medina Drive.
-This new trail plan will provide a critical link between existing trails, allowing residents to enjoy a vast network of multi-use paths and recreational spaces in the surrounding environment.
+This new trail plan will allow residents to enjoy a vast network of multi-use paths and recreational spaces in the surrounding environment.
 These new trails will be complemented by other recreational features of the project including a four-acre neighborhood park and smaller pocket parks throughout the community.

 Through the incorporation of outdoor project amenities, Castlerock residents will have ample opportunity to engage with the natural environment and lead healthy, active lifestyles.